How did you first connect with Triple R?

 When I was about 13 or 14.
 On a transistor radio down at the Rosebud foreshore caravan park.
 I think it was a song by the Pogues.
 I was channel surfing and came across this music.
 The presenter didn't sound like an advertisement.
 Sounded like a real person.
 I was won over by the honesty and the sincerity of the presentation, and the more I listened, the more music I heard that I had never even known existed.
 I was hungry for culture and was being turned on to a whole world of new music and ideas.

 What/whenwas your first show?

-Istarted doing graveyards when I was 17, I think.
-(So long ago.)
-I did 3 or 4 ofthese before I got distracted by other things.
-It wasn't until doing fill-insat PBS for a couple of years (about 5 years ago), that I was asked to do somefills for Simon Hampson on his Symbiosis show on RRR and have been doing them eversince.
+I started doing graveyards when I was 17, I think (so long ago.)
+I did 3 or 4 of these before I got distracted by other things.
+It wasn't until I was doing fill-ins at PBS for a couple of years (about 5 years ago,) that I was asked to do somefills for Simon Hampson on his Symbiosis show on RRR and have been doing them ever since.
 Most recently on Dance Cadaverous and Delivery.

 What's your favourite Triple R story?